Chapter 1 Introduction to R

 # get map units

-Before we can do any sort of analysis, analysis, our data often needs to be manipulated one way or another.
-Estimates vary, but an analyst typically spend 80% of their time manipulating data, and only 20% actually analyzing or modeling.
+Before we can do any analysis our data usually needs to be manipulated one way or another.
+Estimates vary, but an analyst typically spend 80% of their time manipulating data and only 20% actually analyzing or modeling.
 Tasks generally involve filtering, transforming, merging, aggregating, and reshaping data.

 R has many functions and packages for manipulating data frames, but within the past several years a family of packages, known as the tidyverse